Menu

 Register

-This DISTRICT MEETING meets the qualifications for 1.5 hours of continuing education credit for MFTs, LPCCs, LEPs and/or LCSWs as required by the California Board of Behavioral Sciences.
+This webinar meets the qualifications for 3.0 hours continuing education credit for MFTs, LPCCs, LEPs and/or LCSWs as required by the California Board of Behavioral Sciences.

 Note: With supervisor approval, registered ASWs may use CEs toward LCSW hours.